This article is part of a larger series on Payroll Services.

 Alternatively, you can jump straight in and choose either the Basic payroll plan or the Full Service payroll plan.
 With the Full Service plan, Patriot files and pays the payroll taxes for you.
 In contrast, the Basic plan requires you to manage and file tax forms on your own.
 Both plans also come with free payroll setup, wherein you provide Patriot with all the required employer and employee information, and it will handle the setup for you.
 Depending on your needs, this may make it worth forgoing the free trial, which requires you to input everything yourself.

 If you decide to do your own setup, you’ll find most of the functions you need in “Settings” and can use Patriot’s setup wizard to simplify the process.
 If, at any point, you want to complete the steps in a different order than the wizard suggests, then you can skip steps and come back as needed.

 Step 2.
 Add Payroll Settings

 To complete Patriot’s payroll settings, you’ll be asked to provide your tax identification number, SUTA (state unemployment tax) rates, and employee payment methods.
 It also has an “optional” section that lets you add workers’ compensation, benefits contributions, deductions, and other money types to its system.

 Input Federal Tax Details

-To add your payroll settings, you’ll also need to input your federal tax identification number.
-If you don’t have one, Patriot has a link that will send you to an article explaining how to get an account number in your state.
-Select “Show Advanced Tax Settings” to choose your default payroll frequency (i.e., weekly or biweekly pay period).
-You’ll also need to identify your federal filer type, Form 941 or Form 944; small employers that typically owe less than $1,000 a year file Form 944.
-When you’re done, select “Continue.”
+The “Enter Your Tax Identification Numbers” section is where you input your federal tax identification number, while “Show Advanced Tax Settings” is where you choose your default payroll frequency (i.e., weekly or biweekly pay period).
+You’ll also need to identify your federal filer type, Form 941 or Form 944 (small employers that usually owe less than $1,000 a year typically file Form 944).
+When you’re done, select “Save.”